w00308045/learngit/readme.txt

-Git is a version control system.2
+Git is a version control system.2 GPL
-Git is free software2
+Git is free software2 3